RicSala/react-onboard-tour/docs/contributing/development-setup.md

 # Development Setup

-This guide will help you set up a local development environment for contributing to @tinystack/touring.
+This guide will help you set up a local development environment for contributing to Tourista.

 ## Prerequisites